joshxc/shopping-test/README.md

-# first push to github
+## First push to github

+---

+- This readme serves no purpose.
+- Goodbye.